snu-dbs/m2bench/Datasets/Generator/README.md

 #### 6. Finedust: MISE, An Array-Based Integrated System for Atmospheric Scanning LiDAR (SSDBM 2021)

 We provide the Finedust dataset.
-See `/Datasets/raw_datasets/finedust`.
+Please download the dataset from [here](https://drive.google.com/file/d/1jQU2V4LEfF8vJnkqxpWsN7LQlAhT_CHU/view?usp=drive_link) and unzip it to the `/Datasets/raw_datasets/finedust` directory.

 ### Data generation